 And international applicants who require a visa to enter the UK will need to upload:

-If you commence your studies in 2018 or 2019, the UK Government has confirmed that you’ll remain eligible to apply for Research Council PhD studentships at UK institutions to help cover costs for the duration of your study.
+If you commence your studies in 2019, the UK Government has confirmed that you’ll remain eligible to apply for Research Council PhD studentships at UK institutions to help cover costs for the duration of your study.
 The Research Councils UK (RCUK) currently provides fees-only funding.